joy4micro/flask/mongo-flask-heroku-restful/README.md

     or
     Unknown, rtt: None, error=AutoReconnect

+    5) we need to create users to access the database Database Access -> Database Users -> Add New Database User -> Password

+    6) Add a username and password and click on Add User

-    5) We need to create database by going to
+    7) We need to create database by going to

     Collections -> Create Database (say demodb)

-    6) We can create collections by going to
+    8) We can create collections by going to

     Collections -> demodb -> Create Collection